AdobeDocs/experience-manager-65.en/help/assets/video.md

 >[!CAUTION]
 >
 >When you upload subtitle files or audio files to a video that is already published, these files are deleted if you [*reprocess*](/help/assets/processing-profiles.md#reprocessing-assets) the video.
-Only the video's original audio, remains intact.
+Only the video's original audio remains intact.
 In such cases, you must reupload the subtitle files and audio track files to the video, again.

 #### Add multiple captions to a video that has an existing URL with caption modifier